Estimate AR and ARMA Models

 In the Structure list, select the polynomial model structure you want to estimate from the following options:

-In the Orders field, specify the model orders, as follows:
+In the Orders field, specify the model orders.

 For single-output models, enter the model orders according to the sequence displayed in the Structure field.

 For multiple-output ARX models, enter the model orders directly, as described in Polynomial Sizes and Orders of Multi-Output Polynomial Models.
 Alternatively, enter the name of the matrix

 NAin the MATLAB Workspace browser that stores model orders, which is

 To enter model orders and delays using the Order Editor dialog box, click Order Editor.

 (AR models only) Select the estimation Method as ARX or IV (instrumental variable method).
 For more information about these methods, see Polynomial Model Estimation Algorithms.

 Select Add noise integration if you want to include an integrator in noise source e(t).
 This selection changes an AR model into an ARI model () and an ARMA model into an ARIMA model ().

 In the Name field, edit the name of the model or keep the default.
 The name of the model must be unique in the Model Board.